chmouel/tektonbundle/README.md

 It will change the `name` as `generateName` to be unique.

+You can skip some tasks to be inlined and be kept as referenced, you only have to specify the switch `--skip-inlining` with the name of the task to be skipped.
+You can add multiple of them separated by comma, i.e:
+`--skip-inlining=task1,task2`

 ## Substition support via parameters.

 `tektonbundle` support simple template substitions if you need to specify some value before applying.